 -Road workers will be replacing a culvert in Woolwich on Route 127.
 This work zone is about 200 feet long and officials will not be allowing any thru traffic at the time.
 The project should be done by mid-September.
 Workers are replacing a culvert in deteriorating condition and are working to upsize the culvert to reflect current standards.

-If you or a loved one has been injured in an accident, contact Peter Thompson & Associates for a free and confidential consultation to discuss your rights.
+If you or a loved one has been injured in an accident, contact Peter Thompson & Associates for a confidential consultation to discuss your rights.
 Call 1-800-804-2004.

 More Blog Entries:

 Maine School Bus Accidents a Concern With New School Year, Maine Injury Lawyer Blog, August 25, 2012